thejcfactor/couchbase-python-readme/README.md

 ### Windows<a id="building-windows"></a>
 #### Requirements
-- Download and install [CMake](https://cmake.org/download/) >= v 3.5.1
 - Download and install [Git](https://git-scm.com/downloads)
 - Download and install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
     + Check *Desktop development with C++* prior to installing
+- Download and install [CMake](https://cmake.org/download/) >= v 3.5.1
 - Download and install [Python](https://www.python.org/downloads/)

 #### VS2019 Notes

 If seeing issues when trying to build (steps in [](#)), some things to check/try:
-- Try running the build commands within the visual studio developer command line
+- Try running the build commands within the *Developer Command Prompt for VS2019*
 - Make sure *MSBuild* can find the correct *VCTargetsPath*
     + It is possible the *VCTargetsPath* environment variable needs to be set.
 The below example is based on a typical path, but the actual setting should match that of your current environment setup.
         * ```set VCTargetsPath=C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Microsoft\VC\v160```